-SchoolTutoring Academy’s tutoring programs for Peru students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Peru students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 The elementary and secondary school districts which students from Peru attend both follow the Illinois Learning Standards (ILS).
 The Illinois Learning Standards are rigorous and intended to prepare all students for college and career.
 One goal of the statewide curriculum is to ensure that if students move between districts they will still be on the same path of learning.
 The curriculum is intended to provide an equal education for all students, regardless of location, different learning styles, or any other perceived difference.
 The curriculum focuses on critical thinking skills, analytical writing and effective communication skills, science literacy and problem solving skills, as well as mathematics.

 Educating Our Parents: Understanding the Peru District Curriculum

 The Illinois Learning Standards recently updated their curriculum in Science, Math, and English Language Arts so that students are receiving the highest quality education in these core subjects.
 The new expectations introduce a higher degree of critical thinking skills and offer students more opportunities to do project-based learning.
 They also provide educators with more ways to integrate these subjects so that students recognize how the skills they develop in each subject lend to their understanding of other material.